Alexander-Why/cstudy/README.md

 # cstudy
-this file is set to introduce a fact that dusonghang is a asshole.
+this file is set to introduce a fact that dusonghang is an asshole.